billyedmoore/Tube/documentation/Protocol.md

 + All fields are little endian.
 + Extra bytes after expected number of bytes will be ignored.
++ Opcode and version bytes are included in all messages.

 ![Sequence diagram for a tube file share.](./MessageSequenceDiagram.png)